 Design, code, and test software products — with the big picture in mind.
 You'll learn a range of skills that will allow you build Apps that capture a new market to large scale system like financial software and information databases.
 As a software engineer, your expertise in analog/digital signal processing, microprocessors, microwaves and fibre optics will give you the tools to tackle these challenges every day.

 Concordia was one of the first universities in Canada to introduce an undergraduate program in Software Engineering.
 Our state-of-the-art labs for databases, networks, 3D graphics, high-performance computing and artificial intelligence will give you experience with the tools you’ll use in the field.
 Through labs, lectures and projects, you’ll also:

 Study the life cycle of software products from specification through analysis and design, to testing maintenance and evaluation

-Study the range of paradigms practiced by software developers
+Study the range of paradigms practised by software developers

 Create professional-quality software systems with professional techniques and tools